codingupastorm/sc-docs/docs/testing.rst

   var auction = new Auction(SmartContractState, Duration);

 The first step to testing your contracts is initialising them.
 A ``TestSmartContractState`` object is injected into the ``Auction`` object.
-This ``TestSmartContractState`` object is an implementation of the same ``ISmartContractState`` interface that is injected when smart contracts are initialised on-chain except that in this case all of the properties can be set by you.
+This ``TestSmartContractState`` object is an implementation of the same ``ISmartContractState`` interface that is injected when smart contracts are initialised on-chain.
+The only difference is that in this case all of the properties can be set by you.
 This is really useful if you want to explicitly target scenarios in your contract's execution.

 ::